francois-berder/francois-berder.github.io/_posts/2021-06-25-designing-a-step-down-converter-part-2.markdown

 |               39.6 |               108.7 |           68.6 |
 |               52.4 |               135.5 |           64.6 |

 Overall, I am a bit disappointed about the efficiency of the 3V rail at small loads.
 Based on the efficiency curve found in the datasheet, I was expecting roughly 80% efficiency.
-Still, this is much bet>
+Still, this is much better.

 ### 5V rail